Skip to content. | Skip to navigation

 How to apply

-Apply at: http://crcns.org/course/apply.php.
-A curriculum vitae and a letter of recommendation is required.
-The course is limited to 20 students.
+To apply, submit the online form http://crcns.org/course/apply.php.
+A curriculum vitae and a letter of recommendation are required.
+The course is limited to 25 students.

 Deadlines

-Applications must be received by April 5.
-Notifications of acceptance will be given by the end of April.
+Applications must be received by April 20.
+Notifications of acceptance will be given by May 15.

 Questions